voxpupuli/voxpupuli.github.io/_docs/master_agent.md

 summary: A complete master/agent architecture with multiple compile masters and load balancing for redundancy.
 ---

+## Intended Audience

+This architecture is intended for large infrastructures or dynamic infrastructures that require the redundancy of multiple compile masters.

 <div class="mermaid">
   graph LR;
   git(Git Repository)